phoenix104104/fast_blind_video_consistency/README.md

 **Colorization**
 - [Colorful Image Colorization, ECCV 2016](https://github.com/richzhang/colorization)
 - [Let there be Color!: Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification, Siggraph 2016](http://hi.cs.waseda.ac.jp/~iizuka/projects/colorization/en/)

+### Citation

+If you find the code and datasets useful in your research, please cite:

+    @inproceedings{Lai-ECCV-2018,
+        author    = {Lai, Wei-Sheng and Huang, Jia-Bin and Wang, Oliver and Shechtman, Eli and Yumer, Ersin and Yang, Ming-Hsuan}, title     = {Learning Blind Video Temporal Consistency}, booktitle = {European Conference on Computer Vision}, year      = {2018}
+    }